Boss villains are usually invulnerable all over their body, with the exception of weak pointswhich you can attackFor Massive Damage.

 Bleach: It's more a blind spot but it was the only option to actually have a chance at hitting Aizen.
 Subverted in that he placed several layers of protection in anticipation.

-Sailor Moon had a lizard monster in the fifth episode of the first season that could only be hit from a huge blinking weak spot at the base of its tail.
+Sailor Moon fifth episode had Iguara, a lizard monster in that could only be hit from a huge blinking weak spot at the base of her tail.
 Conveniently, Sailor Moon and Luna discover this right when the monster is holding Sailor Moon up by said tail, giving her a clean shot at it.

 In Mobile Suit Crossbone Gundam, the Jupiter Empire has a Stone Wall called the Tortuga, with incredibly thick armor and battleship-class beam shields.
 In the final chapter, Tobia finally destroys it by shoving a beam saber into punching it out the other side, ripping through all the internals in between.

 Magical girls in Puella Magi Madoka Magica are extremely resistant to damage, especially if they have self-healing powers; but a direct hit to their brightly-glowing Soul Gem causes instant death.
 This happened to Mami, Kyoko, and Madoka in a previous timeline.
 Unusual in that it applies to the protagonist.

 Witches are usually obsessed with something.
 Mami deduced Gertud's weakness, its love for roses, from the rose and flower motif on its barrier.